品番

 ”Linux is too difficult to configure”

-Remember when installing Windows meant hunting down driver discs and navigating through cryptic blue screens?
+Remember when installing Windows meant hunting down driver discs?
 Modern Linux has come light-years beyond that experience.
-Today’s mainstream distributions like Ubuntu and Linux Mint offer installation processes that are:
+Today’s mainstream distributions offer installation processes that are:

 ”Linux gaming doesn’t work”

-If you still believe this one, you’ve been living under a rock!
-The Steam Deck revolution has proven that Linux gaming isn’t just “working”, it’s thriving.
-This handheld gaming PC runs a custom Linux distribution and supports thousands of titles.
+If you still believe this one, you’ve been living under a rock.
+The Steam Deck revolution has proven that Linux gaming isn’t just working—it’s thriving.

 ”Linux lacks software compatibility”

-This might have been true in 2005, but in 2025?
-The compatibility landscape has transformed through several approaches:
+This might have been true in 2005, but in 2025 the compatibility landscape has transformed through:

 ”Linux isn’t ready for the average user”